Recall Stars Classes

 Further course details

-Your puppy / dog must be motivated by food and / or toys to participate successfully in this particular training programme.
-If your puppy / dog is not currently motivated to work for food and / or toys, please contact Sara to discuss alternative recall training plans which could work for you and your puppy / dog.
+Your dog must be motivated to work for food as reinforcement for desirable behaviours to participate successfully in this particular training programme.
+If they are motivated by toys it will be possible / beneficial to use toys as reinforcement for some, but not all of the in-class and homework activities.
+If your dog is not currently motivated to work for food, please contact Sara to discuss how you may be able to increase your dog's food motivation / alternative recall training plans which could work for you and your dog.

-The Recall Stars course includes 6 x 45 minute classes, as well as after-class support via telephone, video call or email.
+The Recall Stars course includes 6 x 45 minute classes, as well as follow-up training notes, homework exercises and after-class support via telephone, video call or email.

-You and your puppy / dog will receive a graduation gift for completing the course.
+You and your dog will receive a graduation gift for completing the course.

 For upcoming start dates and times for the Recall Stars course, please visit the Class Dates & Prices page.
 To register your interest in booking onto the course please complete and submit the Registration Form on the Booking Information page.